structure7/hvacMonitor/README.md

 ## Features
  * Arduino code running on a single [WeMos D1 Mini](http://www.wemos.cc/Products/d1_mini.html).
- * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled (supply air), including a Blynk notification if the unit isn't cooling enough.
+ * Monitoring of the air temperature coming into my HVAC unit (return air) and temperature of air after it's cooled/heated (supply air), including a Blynk notification if the unit isn't performing.
 All temperature sensors are <a href="https://datasheets.maximintegrated.com/en/ds/DS18B20.pdf">Maxim/Dallas DS18B20</a>... a mix of probe-style and bare TO-92 package sensors.
  * Monitoring of HVAC run status.
-This is done by tapping the 24VAC t-stat with an ice cube relay (NTE R14-11A10-24(11)) to give the WeMos a dry contact to monitor.
+This is done by tapping the 24VAC t-stat with relays (NTE R14-11A10-24(11)) to give the WeMos dry contacts to monitor.
 The Blynk app displays if the HVAC is on or off, and how long it's been on or off.
-To monitor on/off and temperature activities, information is sent to data.sparkfun.com and share with analog.io to produce some pretty graphs.
+To monitor on/off and temperature activities, information is sent to ~~data.sparkfun.com~~ my own Phant server running on a Raspberry Pi and shared with analog.io to produce some pretty graphs.
+FYI, for the RasPi: 1. <a href="http://thisdavej.com/beginners-guide-to-installing-node-js-on-a-raspberry-pi/">Install Raspian & Node.js</a>, 2. `sudo npm install -g phant`, 3.
+Because of <a href="https://github.com/sparkfun/phant/issues/200">this issue</a> make <a href="https://github.com/stoto/phant/commit/3fd561c7659c26900338cd6fe7f049e7c985a35a">this fix</a>, 4. `phant`
  * All data that needs to survive a hardware reset is stored to Blynk virtual pins, then synced back after a reset.
  * OTA Updates: Using BasicOTA.
 Learned [from this post](https://github.com/esp8266/Arduino/issues/1017#issuecomment-223466025) that a complete power down is required after uploading BasicOTA for the first time.
 Weird, but whatever.
 [Thank you Ivan!](https://github.com/igrr)
  * 4-channel DC 5V relay switch module (<a href="http://www.ebay.com/itm/321869298037">source</a>) providing control of cooling, heating and fan-only modes.